ytnobody/PrimalNephia-View-TT/README.md

 # DESCRIPTION

-Nephia::View::TT is view class for Nephia.
+PrimalNephia::View::TT is view class for PrimalNephia.
 It provides template feature as Template.pm.

 # USING IN SETUP

-    nephia-setup Your::AppName --flavor View::TT
+    primalnephia-setup Your::AppName --flavor View::TT

 # AUTHOR